Skip to main content

 A crewmember who is the victim of such retaliatory vengeance by the employer is entitled to file a lawsuit to recover damages for mental anguish, lost earnings and expenses of finding another job.

-When George Vourvoulias takes on a client, he wants to know what it was like to be there during their injury – what it felt like, what it sounded like, what it smelled like.
-He wants to know what was happening through their eyes.
+When we take on a client, we want to know what it was like to be there during their injury – what it felt like, what it sounded like, what it smelled like.
+We want to know what was happening through their eyes.

-He deep dives into what their life was like before their injury, and what it’s been like since.
+We deep dive into what their life was like before their injury, and what it’s been like since.

-As an attorney and advocate with 20 years of maritime law under his belt, it’s his job to absorb each client’s story and be in touch with that client emotionally—not only so that they know he’s truly on their side, but also to effectively present this story to a jury of their peers.
+As attorneys and advocates with 20 years of maritime law under our belt, it’s our job to absorb each client’s story and be in touch with that client emotionally—not only so that they know we’re truly on their side, but also to effectively present this story to a jury of their peers.

-Telling that story together… that’s how George wins his cases.
+Telling that story together… that’s how we win our cases.

 Skip to content